timarkh/tsakorpus/docs/configuration.md

 #### The ``lang_props`` dictionary
 For each language in the corpus, the ``lang_props`` dictionary should contain a dicrionary whose keys are the names of the parameters.
 The following parameters are available:

 * ``dictionary_categories`` (optional) -- list with the names of dictionary (lexical) grammatical categories (without the ``gr.`` prefix), such as nominal gender.
 Values of these categories will appear on the same line with the part of speech in grammatical popups, separate from the other (inflectional) categories.

+* ``lexical_fields`` (optional) -- list with the names of non-grammatical analysis fields that should appear in analysis popups between the lines with dictionary categories and (inflectional) grammatical categories.
+Defaults to empty list.
+All fields that do not belong to this list are displayed below the grammatical line.

+* ``exclude_fields`` (optional) -- list with the names of non-grammatical analysis fields that should not be displayed in analysis popups.
+Defaults to empty list.

 * ``gr_fields_order`` -- list with the names of grammatical categories (without the ``gr.`` prefix) which defines in which order their values should be displayed in word analyses (since they are stored in a nested object, they are unordered in the database).

+* ``other_fields_order`` (optional) -- list with the names of non-grammatical analysis fields which defines in which order their values should be displayed in word analyses.
+If the field is missing, the fields are sorted alphabetically.
+If present, this field must contain all field names that exist in the corpus.

 * ``gloss_shortcuts`` -- dictionary where keys are shortcuts for gloss search and values are the regexes they should translate into when searching.
 The shortcuts can, for example, be umbrella tags like "case" that should be replaced by a disjunction of actual case tags like "(nom|gen|dat)".
 These transformations are applied to the contents of the gloss search input before further processing.